FlechitUp/Dart-web-app/README.md

 	Unzip to any location on you computer.
 I unzipped it to my C:\dart

-	Next add three paths of the follow image to our environment variables so that we can access it from our command-line.
+	Next add the three paths of the follow image to environment variables so that we can access it from our command-line.

 ![alt text](https://github.com/FlechitUp/Dart-web-app/blob/master/var.PNG)